xolox/vim-notes/README.md

 ## Options

-Note that if the plug-in works after following the installation instructions above, you probably don't need to change any of the options below.
+All options have reasonable defaults so if the plug-in works after installation you don't need to change any options.
 They're available for people who like to customize their directory layout.
+These options can be configured in your [vimrc] [vimrc] by including a line like this:

+    let g:notes_directory = '~/Documents/Notes'

 ### The `g:notes_directory` option

 All your notes are stored together in one directory.
 This option defines the path of this directory.

+### The `g:notes_suffix` option

+The suffix to add to generated filenames.
+The plug-in generates filenames for your notes based on the title (first line) of each note and by default these filenames don't include an extension like `.txt`.
+You can use this option to make the plug-in automatically append an extension without having to embed the extension in the note's title, e.g.:

+    :let g:notes_suffix = '.txt'

 ### The `g:notes_shadowdir` option